phalcon/blog/_posts/2013-06-18-phalcon-1-2-beta-1-released.md

 It supports multiple render engines and also have automatic caching capabilities.

 ### Improved support for JSON
-Now it's easier get input as JSON and return responses in the same format. ​Returned instances of [Phalcon\Http\Response](https://docs.phalcon.io/latest/en/response) in micro applications are automatically sent by the application:
+Now it's easier get input as JSON and return responses in the same format.
+Returned instances of [Phalcon\Http\Response](https://docs.phalcon.io/latest/en/response) in micro applications are automatically sent by the application:

 ```php
 $app->post(